telefonicaid/iotagent-node-lib/doc/api.md

 -   **contentType**: `content-type` header used when send command by HTTP transport (ignored in other kinds of transports)

-Note that, when information comming from devices, this means measures, are not defined neither in the group, nor in the device, the IoT agent will store that information into the destination entity using the same attribute name than the measure name, unless `explicitAttrs` is defined.
+Note that, when information coming from devices, this means measures, are not defined neither in the group, nor in the device, the IoT agent will store that information into the destination entity using the same attribute name than the measure name, unless `explicitAttrs` is defined.
 Measures `id` or `type` names are invalid, and will be ignored.